alanbosco003/Alan_Movie_App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Info

+This is a flutter application build for searching for the trending movies and upcomming movies.
+The movie API is provided by Movie db.
+You have o use your own movie db api key which can be easily be generated from there site :- (https://www.themoviedb.org)

+# What you will learn

+This application is mainly build beginners who are looking to learn Bloc library, API integration and much more...